-Now, I’ve heard a rumour that you’d like to build the life of your dreams.
-Well, good!
-Because at least you know what you want!
-That means that you’re ahead of ninety-nine percent of the world’s population, who are stumbling around, waiting for what will come next.
-Not you, though; you’ve got a plan.
+Now, I’ve heard a rumor that you’d like to build the life of your dreams.
+That’s great, because at least you know what you desire!
+That means that you’re ahead of ninety-nine percent of the world’s population, who are simply waiting for what will come next.
+Not you, though–you’ve got a plan!
 Before we make that first saw cut, however, let’s take a look at what you’ve got in mind.

 When it comes to building–or dreaming–there’s an important point to remember.
-Now pay attention; I’m only going to write this once…but you can read it as many times as you like: You can’t build a bungalow by focusing on the plans for a barn.
+Now please pay attention; I’m only going to write this once…but you can read it as many times as you like: You can’t build a bungalow by focusing on the plans for a barn.
 Amazing?
 Astounding?
 How incredibly insightful?
 Best darn obvious advice you’ve ever heard?
-And…what the heck could that possibly have to do with building a life?
-Well…
+And…what the heck could that possibly have to do with manifesting a dream?

-So, what are we to do?
-The key, my friends, is to concentrate on what you want.
-Let your thoughts be playful, detached, but keep them focused on your vision, whatever that may be.
+The key, my friends, is to concentrate on what you desire, as though you already possess it.
+Let your thoughts be playful and detached; but keep them focused on your vision, whatever that may be.
 If you desire wealth, imagine it.
 If you desire greater health, imagine that.
 If you’d like a great relationship, imagine that too.
-It all begins in the mind, for that prepares us for the real action that’s going to occur in the here and now.
-Intuition followed by action will be the key to making your new reality match your vision.
-Trust.
-It’s that simple.
+Engage as many of your senses as you can and feel the reality of the end result.
+It all begins in the mind; and is, in fact, created by the mind.

 So, by now you realize that I used a catchy little alliteration to make a point.
-It’s my alliteration–all mine–but you can borrow it if you like.
 Let it serve you.
-Just make sure that you apply it to your dreams, and what’s important to you.
-That’s all that I ask.
-Oh, and one last word: If a barn is what you really want…then don’t, of course, focus on the plans for the bungalow.
-Because reality will always match the blueprint in your mind.
-Now grab that hammer.
+Apply it to your dreams and what’s important to you.
+Oh, and one last word: If a barn is what you really desire, then don’t–of course–focus on the plans for a bungalow; because so-called reality will always match the blueprint in your mind.

 With heartfelt regards,